kieran-mackle/ccxt-download/README.md

 this package, the above issues are no longer issues.
 For me anyway.

 What makes this useful?
 The following features:
-- asynchronous downloading
+- asynchronous downloading (download data in parallel)
-- intelligent download
+- intelligent file management (won't re-download data if it already exists)
-- data storage
+- efficient data storage (using [Apache Parquet](https://parquet.apache.org/))
-- intuitive API
-- helpful utilities
+- helpful utilities for loading and processing data

 ## Usage